Website Testing Checklist – Best Practices, Techniques, and Free Usability Tools

 Website User Testing

-You can put together all the tasks you want them to do and decide how much you want to pay them.
+You can assemble all the tasks you want them to do and decide how much you want to pay them.
 Once they’ve completed the tasks, you should see the recorded audio and video of them going through all the given tasks, explaining the faults they’ve found.
 This way, you can pick up many usability issues from a group of testers.

 Personal Usability Testing